Contents

 Your ABN

-In most cases, you will need to cancel your current ABN and register a new ABN under the new business structure.
-For example, if you are a sole trader changing to a company structure, you will need to cancel your sole trader ABN and obtain a new ABN for your company.
+In most cases, you will need to cancel your current ABN and register a new one under your new business structure.
+For example, if you are a sole trader transitioning to a company structure, your sole trader ABN must be cancelled, and a new ABN issued for the company.

 Your Business Name

 When changing your business structure, you will need to transfer your business name with ASIC.
+This process ensures that your trading name is correctly linked to your new ABN.

-1. Transferring your existing business name; and
+- Transferring your existing business name; and

-You can find out more about the process on the ASIC website
+You can find out more about the process on the ASIC website.

 Your Trademarks And Other Intellectual Property